 As we have demonstrated, social relationships and their supportive resources are important for health and help to facilitate successful ageing.
 The social convoy model (Kahn & Antonucci, 1980) demonstrates that events such as marriage, divorce, retirement and bereavement can affect composition of the social network, the availability of support and levels of social engagement.
 In our own research, we have explored the impact of spousal bereavement.
 In this section of this article, we will share a selection of our findings, with the aim of addressing the following question: How does widowhood shape older adults’ social relationships and how might this influence successful aging?

 The social support inherent in a marriage offers physical and psychological health benefits but spousal bereavement removes a primary source of support, the spouse.
-The widowed report lower levels of psychological health compared to their married counterparts and report higher levels of mood and anxiety disorders (e.g. Schwarzbach et al., 2014Moreover, spousal bereavement typically has a negative impact on access to social support and causes significant changes in the wider social network (Pahl & Pevalin, 2005).
+The widowed report lower levels of psychological health compared to their married counterparts and report higher levels of mood and anxiety disorders (e.g. Schwarzbach et al., 2014) and older widowed adults may be more likely to experience loneliness, compared to younger bereaved spouses (Carr, Nesse & Wortman, 2006).
+Research demonstrates that psychological reactions to spousal bereavement are acute and the negative impact typically resolves over time (Wilcox et al., 2003).
+Spousal bereavement also has a negative impact on physical health, including increased number of health problems, changes in weight, smoking behaviour and inactivity (e.g. Wilcox et al., 2003).
+We hear anecdotal accounts of people dying from ‘broken hearts’ after the death of their spouse and research demonstrates that widowed adults do have a higher mortality risk compared to married people, especially in the immediate period following bereavement (Stroebe, Schut & Stroebe, 2007).
+Moreover, spousal bereavement typically has a negative impact on access to social support and causes significant changes in the wider social network (Pahl & Pevalin, 2005).
 The bereaved must learn to socialise as a single person, and may face the loss of relationships with other married couples as well as losing links with their shared friends.
 The social network then evolves over time, with the duration of widowhood positively related to the likelihood of forming new friendships and for some, new romantic relationships (Wilcox et al., 2003).